impredicative/irc-url-title-bot/README.md

 ### Maintenance
 * If `config.yaml` is updated, the container must be restarted to use the updated file.
-* If `secretes.env` is updated, the container must be recreated (and not just restarted) to use the updated file.
+* If `secrets.env` is updated, the container must be recreated (and not just restarted) to use the updated file.